ua9msn/excalibur/README.md

 So, we need some kind of language that is safe to embed in the site and, in fact, it should be an expression calculator, not a language.
 JS is a good candidate for it, since we already have the interpreter inside, but we need to exclude statements, like `if` `for` etc

+### How to

+First of all, we need to build the language parser.
+Clone the repo and run `npm build:parser` to do that.
+It will create the `parser.js` file in the `src` directory.
+It's an intermediary file that we will use.
+The reason why it is not included into the distributive is that we can change the lex and grammatical definitions.
+Now we can build the compiler.
+The command `npm run build:compiler` does it.
+This will create the file we will include into the source code of the client application.

+Here below is the function and operators already included into the language definition.

 ### Grammar

 ##### Math and Logic operators